 Our Solicitors can guide and advise you on how much you might need to offer to secure the property.
 The offer must be submitted in writing.
 In Scotland, all formal offers for property must be submitted by a Solicitor.
 If an agreement or verbal offer is made, this will not be binding and you are at risk of being unable to complete the purchase.
 On the other hand, there is also a risk that informal letters between buyer and seller directly could create a contract, which without the advice of a Solicitor may put one of the parties at a disadvantage.

 Normally, the highest offer will be accepted, however this may not always be the case.
 The seller may prefer an offer because of details about the buyer.
 For example, one potential buyer might have secured lending, which can be preferable if another potential buyer needs to sell their own home before the sale can proceed.

-Once your is accepted verbally this must be followed by a written acceptance, known as a qualified acceptance from the seller’s solicitor.
-The qualified acceptance will contain certain qualifications to the acceptance of your offer.
-Your solicitor will be able to discuss these points with you and respond to the seller’s solicitor with any issues.
-The seller can then formally respond and this process will continue until there are not outstanding issues.
+Once your offer is accepted verbally this must be followed by a written acceptance, known as a Qualified Acceptance from the seller’s Solicitor.
+The Qualified Acceptance will contain certain qualifications to the acceptance of your offer.
+Your Solicitor will be able to discuss these points with you and respond to the seller’s solicitor with any issues.
+The seller can then formally respond and this process will continue until there are no outstanding issues.
 These letters back and forth are known as ‘missives’.